ArminKleinert/NeonLyra/README.md

 ; Implementations for the generic functions first and second (def-impl ::pair first pair-x)
 (def-impl ::pair second pair-y)

+; To define a collection, the following function must be defined:
+;   Essential: first, rest, ->list, append
+;   Also: sequence? or collection?
 ```

 ## Changelog